 - Metaparaxevirin-A proved very effective against minor viruses that cropped up from time to time.
-It has never been used against the current virus, so lab results are the only indication of success.*
+It has never been used against the current virus; lab results are the only success indication.*

 - The virus was introduced to the world by the Zhodani, who want to wipe out the Imperial population and replace it with their own.

-The entries marked with an asterisk (*) on the table trigger a special circumstance if they are thrown, or the referee can impose the circumstance to raise the stakes; see “Phase 3” below.
+The entries marked with an asterisk (*) in the list trigger a special circumstance if they are thrown, or the referee can impose the circumstance to raise the stakes; see “Phase Three” below.
 In addition, throw 12 exactly on 2D for Imperial authorities to hear of the team’s search.
 If they do, two agents pay the group a visit to learn more about why they’re trying to find a controlled substance and to determine if they're up to criminal activity.
 They have questions for the adventurers:

 To allay the Imperial Agents’ suspicions: